danie1shie1ds/codePortfolio/README.md

 # codePortfolio
-This is a sample of the work I've completed at Notre Dame
+This is a sample of the work I've completed at the University of Notre Dame and in independent projects.